liqd/thentos/docs/terminology.md

 logic along the following lines:

     - user X requests the list of connected web apps;
-    - service Y gets notified that a user with group Y wants to view its profile;
+    - service Y gets notified that a user with group Z wants to view its profile;
-    - service Y clears its profile for 'can be viewed by X'.
+    - service Y clears its profile for 'can be viewed by user X' (without ever learning 'X').
     - user X gets a response.

-Obviously, this can be expressed in any web framework.
+Arguably, this can be expressed in other web frameworks as well.
 The benefit of a good IFC system is that it lets you do so in a very concise and robust way.

 Thentos uses [lio](https://hackage.haskell.org/package/lio) for IFC.